coltorapps/builder/apps/docs/src/app/docs/builders/page.md

 ## Custom entities IDs

-By default, when you add entities to a schema, UUIDs are created for entity IDs using the `crypto` module.
+By default, when you add entities instances to a schema, UUIDs are created for entity IDs using the `crypto` module.
 However, this module may not be supported in certain environments.
 If needed, you can replace the default ID generation and validation processes with your own tailored logic.

 ```typescript
 import { createBuilder } from "basebuilder";